sts10/rug/readme.markdown

 - `rug` generates 10 random usernames from included word lists (see below)
 - `rug -l path/to/a/custom_wordlist.txt` generates 10 random usernames using words from provided `.txt` file, where each word is on its own line
 - `rug -n 5 -m 12` generates 5 random usernames with a maximum length of 12 characters.
+- `rug -n 5 -t` generates 5 random usernames where each word is in Title Case.

 ## Installation